York Law School

 Dr Joe Tomlinson

-I am happy to speak to prospective research students interested in pursuing research in the field of public law and administrative justice.
+Joe is happy to speak to prospective postgraduate research students interested in pursuing research in the field of administrative law and is particularly keen to supervise research within his current research areas (see “Research” tab).
+He is currently supervising a number of research students, including: